-While VPNs allows users to access web contents from restricted sites, they lack file management solutions to help streamline the user experience.
-A file management tool such as PDFelement helps users to make the best use of files obtained through the rigors of VPN connections.
-PDFelement for Mac furnishes users with multi-functional editor and converter tools that can be used to convert and manipulate files of various formats for a myriad of reasons.
-What’s more, it comes with an OCR functionality, supports digital signatures and provides password protection for files.
+While VPNs allow users to access web content from restricted sites, they lack file management solutions to help streamline the user experience.
+A file management tool such as PDFelement for Mac helps users to make the best use of files obtained through the rigors of VPN connections.
+PDFelement for Mac furnishes users with the multi-functional editor and converter tools that can be used to convert and manipulate files of various formats for a myriad of reasons.
+What’s more, it comes with an OCR functionality, supports digital signatures, and provides password protection for files.

 Key features of the best PDF editor for macOS 10.14:

 - An impressive array of file annotation and editing tools